I Tried the Viral Press-On Nails: My Review of Glamnetic (+ Discount!)

 What are press-on nails?

 Press-on nails are fake, acrylic nails that are applied to your natural nails using an adhesive.
 They come already painted and shaped, so all you have to do is glue them to your nails!
 You can buy cheap versions at your local pharmacy, and recently brands like Glamnetic have started making more durable products with on-trend designs.
 They come in different lengths and shapes to suit everyone’s tastes.
-I usually order the “short almond”.
+I gravitate to the “short almond” styles (which is what you see picture of in this post).
 I definitely wouldn’t call them short, but I do love the way they look!
+The “short oval” are a little bit shorter than the almond, and these are the ones that I will wear when I know I need to be doing a lot of things with my hands.

 What’s in the kit?